ucr-riple/NullAwayAnnotator/README.md

     * To install it, run `./gradlew publishToMavenLocal`

 * Jar file of [Core](core/README.md) module should be located at `runner/jars`.
-    * To create the jar file run: `./gradlew shadowJar`
+    * To create the jar file run: `./gradlew publishToMavenLocal`

 A script is provided which executes all installation tasks above.
 It installs `TypeAnnotatorScanner` checker in `maven local` and creates the jar file of `core` module and moves it to the correct path.
 To run it, execute the command below: